-The charge of the MWDOC Public Affairs Department (Department) is to elevate public awareness, garner support and establish confidence in the District as the wholesale water supplier and water resource planning agency for Orange County.
-Additionally, the Department is tasked with providing transparent, reliable, and accurate information to the public and our member agencies.
-These commitments support not only the MWDOC mission, but also an ongoing districtwide initiative to be the leading voice for water issues and policy in the region.
-With 28 member agencies in the District's service area - many with competing interests - and a complex, ever-changing landscape of water policy and regulation, MWDOC must utilize various communications tools and channels to reach such a vast and diverse group of stakeholders and audiences.
+The charge of the MWDOC Public Affairs Department (Department) is to elevate public awareness, garner support, and establish confidence in the District's initiatives.
+Additionally, the Department is tasked with providing transparent, reliable, and accurate information to the public, our partners, and our member agencies.
+These commitments support not only the MWDOC mission, but also an ongoing districtwide stance to be the leading regional voice for water issues throughout the State.
+With 28 member agencies in the District's service area - many with competing interests - and a complex, everchanging landscape of water policy and regulation, MWDOC must utilize various communications tools and channels to reach and unify such a vast and diverse group of stakeholders and audiences.

-The MWDOC Strategic Communications Program and Plan aligns the District's identified goals and objectives with the respective audiences and outlines the appropriate communications tools and channels used to connect them all together.
+The MWDOC Strategic Communications Program and Plan aligns the District's identified goals and objectives with the respective audiences, and outlines the appropriate communications tools and channels used to connect them all together.
 This living document will continue to be updated and amended as the District's goals and objectives evolve, shift, or change.